 In addition to the overall uncertainty about the safety of CBD, there were several significant takeaways from the hearing.
 Several commenters expressed a desire for a regulatory pathway to enable lawful marketing of cannabis-derived products (especially CBD) in food and dietary supplements, with appropriate regulatory oversight that includes: clear safety standards and strong enforcement; the need to support research evaluating the therapeutic effects of CBD; the need for consistent terminology related to these products; and, the need for industry standards to address the potentially dangerous manufacturing quality issues with some cannabis-derived products on the market today.

-The Agency benefitted from the myriad of viewpoints expressed and information shared during the recent public hearing, including new scientific data, and we look forward to reviewing written comments submitted to the public docket which is open until July 16, 2019.
-We encourage the public to submit comments to the docket on safety (including whether there is a threshold level that could appropriately be considered safe for foods and dietary supplements), manufacturing, product quality, marketing, labeling, and sale of products containing cannabis or cannabis-derived compounds.
+The Agency benefitted from the myriad of viewpoints expressed and information shared during the recent public hearing, including new scientific data, and we look forward to reviewing written comments submitted to the public docket, including comments on safety (including whether there is a threshold level that could appropriately be considered safe for foods and dietary supplements), manufacturing, product quality, marketing, labeling, and sale of products containing cannabis or cannabis-derived compounds.

 Information collected through the public docket will assist our ongoing work in this area.
 Together, this will allow us to articulate what we reliably know and where new research is needed.
 Where data gaps are identified, we will be examining how additional research can be performed quickly and efficiently to address critical questions about the safety and effectiveness of CBD.